 Please note that approval for summer transfer credit is not guaranteed.
 Therefore, we recommend that students wait to pay program enrollment deposits and fees until they have received official notification from Off-Campus Studies about transfer credit approval.

-Summer Study Abroad FAQ - Please review the Summer Study Abroad FAQ sheet that has been compiled by the Whitman OCS Advising team.
+Summer Study Abroad FAQ - Please review the Summer Study Abroad FAQs that have been compiled by the Whitman OCS Advising team.

 Summer Study Abroad Transfer Credit Application - Complete a Whitman Summer Study Abroad Transfer Credit Application and submit it to the Off-Campus Studies Office (Mem 205) at least three weeks before your program's application deadline.
 Credit for foreign study must be approved prior to participating in the program.
 Whitman does not award credit retroactively, so you do need to apply in advance to find out if the courses you plan to take abroad will transfer to Whitman.
 Please note that application through the OCS office is for international study and not domestic.